-As small college community mourns, suspect to be arraigned in Bridgewater College officer killings
+As small college community mourns, suspect held without bond in Bridgewater College officer killings

 Bushman said that Painter had been the best man at Jefferson’s wedding.

 Virginia State Police are investigating the double homicide.
 They said Tuesday night that they did not have a motive for the shooting, and that there appeared to be only one person involved.
 They did not have details about what occurred before the shooting, or whether Painter was able to fire his weapon.
+No motive for the attack was immediately known

 Campbell, who was slightly wounded, was arrested about 30 minutes after the shooting on an island on the North River not far from campus.
 Authorities did not know how he had been wounded, and said they had found several guns connected to him while retracing his steps Tuesday.

 Both Painter and Jefferson had worked in law enforcement elsewhere before working at Bridgewater.
 Painter was an officer, sergeant and then chief of a small police department in Grottoes, Va., also in Rockingham County.